What to do in Krakow: February's best events, performances, meetings, and more... | The Krakow Post

 Polish

 Spoko Polish hosts regular evening Polish conversation groups in a relaxed and friendly setting.
-Stay tuned for more details!
+They will meet at 7 PM on Feb 14th and 28th at Betel Klub.

 English